TabScript - v2.0.2

 • Browser support - Runtime transpilation for .tab files

-tabscript 1.0
+tabscript 2.0

-return false
+return orig(s)

-s.must& p.parseExpression(s)
+s.must.. p.parseExpression(s)

 return true